Leo Frank: Trial

-The prosecution presented witnesses who testified to bloodstains and strands of hair found on the lathe, to support their theory that the murder occurred on the factory's second floor in the machine room near Frank's office.
+To support their theory that the murder occurred on the factory's second floor in the machine room near Frank's office, the prosecution presented witnesses who testified to bloodstains and strands of hair found on the lathe.
 The defense denied that the murder occurred on the second floor.
 Both sides contested the significance of physical evidence that suggested the place of the murder.
 Material found around Phagan's neck was shown to be present throughout the factory.
 The prosecution interpreted the scene in the basement to support Conley's story – that the body was carried there by elevator – while the defense suggested that the drag marks on the floor indicated that Conley carried the body down a ladder and then dragged it across the floor.
 The defense argued that Conley was the murderer and that Newt Lee helped Conley write the two murder notes.
 The defense brought many witnesses to support Frank's account of his movements, which indicated he did not have enough time to commit the crime.

 The defense, to support their theory that Conley murdered Phagan in a robbery, focused on Phagan's missing purse.
 Conley claimed in court that he saw Frank place the purse in his office safe, although he denied having seen the purse before the trial.
 Another witness testified that, on the Monday after the murder, the safe was open and there was no purse in it.
 The significance of Phagan's torn pay envelope was disputed by both sides.